excelerate-america/FrontEndChallenge/README.md

 ## How to complete challenge

 1. Clone Repo and make a branch
+2. Before running application execute "yarn install" then to run application execute "yarn dev"
-2. Using the App Structure guide Diagram, the projects App structure, and the Figma Design digram to build the necessary Modules, Components, Elements, etc...
+3. Using the App Structure guide Diagram, the projects App structure, and the Figma Design digram to build the necessary Modules, Components, Elements, etc...
-3. ChakraUI is installed but if you can solve th problem with `CSS`, `Another UI Lib`, `CSS-In-JS`, or similiar process by all means
+4. ChakraUI is installed but if you can solve th problem with `CSS`, `Another UI Lib`, `CSS-In-JS`, or similiar process by all means
-4. Some Modules, and Layouts are already created so you need only edit and style them to match Figma
+5. Some Modules, and Layouts are already created so you need only edit and style them to match Figma
-5. The assets and data is already in project or accessible via mock data in project folder
+6. The assets and data is already in project or accessible via mock data in project folder
-6. Focus on Layout and Design for both "Desktop & Mobile"
+7. Focus on Layout and Design for both "Desktop & Mobile"
-7. test locally
+8. test locally
-8. push your branch before interview and then we can discuss
+9. push your branch before interview and then we can discuss

 ### Design Images